MerzoukeMansouri/turbine-navigator/README.md

 npm run build
 ```

-This will create a `dist` folder with the compiled extension.
+This will:
+- Compile TypeScript and React code
+- Copy static assets (manifest.json, icons) to the `dist` folder
+- Generate a production-ready extension in the `dist` directory

 ## Loading the Extension in Chrome